Are you suffering from symptoms of Spinal Stenosis?

 For most people, the stenosis results from changes because of arthritis.
 The spinal canal may narrow.
 The open spaces between the vertebrae may start to get smaller.
 The tightness can pinch the spinal cord or the nerves around it, causing pain, tingling, or numbness in your legs, arms, or torso.

-While there is no cure for spinal stenosis, there are a variety of surgical and non-surgical techniques that MD West ONE can perform to relieve your symptoms and get you back to living a pain-free life.
+While there is no cure for spinal stenosis, there are a variety of surgical and non-surgical techniques that the Omaha spinal stenosis treatment experts at MD West ONE can perform to relieve your symptoms and get you back to living a pain-free life.
 Each case of spinal stenosis is different, outcomes will vary, but MD West ONE will work with you to provide the best possible outcome for your specific case.

 What are the causes of Spinal Stenosis?